 Besides, Museum and Tharu cultural performance and lifestyle are observed by visitors.
-Tharu are the ethnic community is native to the area and one of the indigenous group of Nepal.
+Tharu are the ethnic community is native to the area and one of the indigenous groups of Nepal.
 Handicrafts created by the Tharu community are available as souvenirs.

 You will fly from Kathmandu to Nepalgunj and drive to Bardia National Park.
 From the day, you reach Bardia National Park until the day you leave, Nepal Adventure Team has organized a generous schedule and programs to see most of the beauty of Bardia National Park.
 Nepal Adventure Team makes sure that travelers explore the nook and corner of Bardia National Park at the available period of time.
-We also provide various options to customize the journey of 4Days/3Nights Jungle Safari in Bardia National Park.
+We also provide various options to customize the journey of a 4Days 3Nights Jungle Safari in Bardia National Park.

 Bardia National Park

 Bardia National Park covers 968 sq. km areas in the lowland Terai region of Nepal.
-Bardia National Park is situated in the western Terai of Nepal and was established for protecting the representative ecosystems and conserving the habitat of tiger and its prey species.
+Bardia National Park is situated in the western Terai of Nepal and was established for protecting the representative ecosystems and conserving the habitat of the tiger and its prey species.
 Initially, it was established as Karnali Wildlife Reserve with a small area by shifting 1500 households of Babai Valley.
-The relocation of households was made for the flourishment of reserve, vegetation, and wildlife.
+The relocation of households was made for the flourishment of reserves, vegetation, and wildlife.
 Later, it was named Bardia Wildlife Reserve and upgraded to Bardia National Park in 1988.